tldr-pages/tldr/pages/common/aws.md

 `aws iam create-user --cli-auto-prompt`

-- To get an interactive wizard for an AWS resource:
+- Get an interactive wizard for an AWS resource:

 `aws dynamodb wizard {{new-table}}`

 - Generate a JSON CLI Skeleton (useful for infrastructure as code):

 `aws dynamodb update-table --generate-cli-skeleton`